lertrel/goforit/README.md

 # goforit
 ## Introduction

+**What is Go-For-It?**

 A pure go package for enabling runtime customization formulas for Go utilizing JavaScript package.

 With Go-For-It package, developers can externalize program formula(s) (e.g., in text file, csv, excel file, DB, etc.) and load them during runtime.

+**Why would it might be needed?**

 The benefit of having formula(s) externalized is, for program that extensively uses formula(s) so numbers of formula(s) can be maintained outside of source code which in turn making the source code more cleaner, adding/changing formula can be done without stopping the running program, as well as complex formula(s) could be handled by specialists (a.k.a. users).

+**When should be considering using (Go-For-)it?**

+- Having many formulas to manage / discover, or
+- Formulas can be frequently adding or changing, or
+- Needing non-programmer business specialist to develop some formulars, or
+- Wanting to share common formulas across multiple programs, or
+- Bascially, any good other reasons to have formulas / calculation logics externalized from program

+**When shouldn't?**

+- _Program is too small_ to bother or logic is too straight forward or rarely changed
+- _Performance_ of scripting language (e.g., JavaScript) is not acceptable
+- _Extreme data analytic_, though it's something to do with formual, Go-For-It was designed for formula management (configuring, editing, dicovering, and exeucting) but not intended to be providing powerful formulas.
+- _Existing JavaScript libraries_ are needed.
+There are plenty of sophisticated and powerful JavaScript libraries out there, but loading and parsing entire or multiple libraries in Go are something you should think twice, and you might want to consider using Nodes.js instead.

 **NOTE** The current implementation is built on top of "otto"